 Validation of User Licenses

-HTML Executable lets you add a license validation to your ebooks or publications.
-Validation is a process that checks the validity of the end user’s registration key before letting him access the ebook.
-Since it can be performed periodically, validation allows you to control the use of your ebook: for instance, you can remotely block access to your publication in case of fraudulent purchases or refunds.
+HTML Executable empowers you to enhance your ebooks or publications by incorporating license validation.
+This validation process ensures the verification of the end user's registration key before granting access to the ebook.
+By periodically performing validation, you gain control over the usage of your ebook, enabling you to remotely block access in cases of fraudulent purchases or refunds.

-This option is only available if you are working with online activation.
+📣 Note: This option is available only for online activation.

-End users must have an active Internet connection, otherwise validation cannot be performed.
-Validation requires a remote web server with the HTML Executable Activation Kit installed on it, or an active subscription with our ebook protection service Protect Ebook .net.
+⚠️ Warning: End users must have an active internet connection to perform validation.
+Validation requires a remote web server with the HTML Executable Activation Kit installed or an active subscription to our ebook protection service, Protect Ebook .net.

-The validation process is automated: the publication interacts with the activation server automatically.
-To perform validation, the publication sends the activation key, the registration key and the unique system ID to the activation server.
-No private personal data is sent.
+The validation process is automated, where the publication seamlessly interacts with the activation server.
+During validation, the publication transmits the activation key, registration key, and unique system ID to the activation server.
+No personal data is sent.

-The latter checks the received information and looks for the user’s account in the databases.
-If the account is marked as “blocked” or if an error occurs, validation is negative.
-Otherwise, validation is positive and the activation server returns a validation code.
-The publication finally checks this validation code and determines whether access is granted or not.
+The activation server scrutinizes the received information and queries the user's account in the databases.
+If the account is marked as "blocked" or an error occurs, validation is negative.
+Conversely, if the account is valid, the activation server issues a validation code.
+The publication subsequently verifies this code to determine access privileges.

-If the customer uses a proxy server, he should have already configured it when activating the publication and the latter will reuse the same proxy settings.
-If the proxy server has to be changed, it can be done through command line.
+> ℹ️ Info: Customers using a proxy server should configure it during activation.
+The publication will reuse the same proxy settings.
+Changing the proxy server can be done via the command line.

-You can choose the validation frequency.
-For example, you can check the validity every X times the publication is run.
-In that case, you have to enter the value for X (an integer such as 3).
+You have the flexibility to select the validation frequency.
+For instance, you can check the validity every X times the publication is run by specifying the value for X (an integer, e.g., 3).

-• Manually with HEScript calls: you can write your own HEScript scripts and call the validation process when you want thanks to the following HEScript code
+Manually with HEScript calls: Compose your own HEScript scripts and invoke the validation process using the following HEScript code:

 if not RunSimpleBooleanFunc("Trial.DoServerValidate", false) then